 Why I built Uxie

-Because studying with PDFs shouldn't feel like digital torture.
+tldr because studying with PDFs shouldn't feel like a torture :)

 Uxie is a free and open-source pdf reader with note-taking, annotations, collaboration, AI features (chat, flashcard generation with AI feedback), text-to-speech, OCR, and more.
 You can try it out or check the code.

 Picture this: new sem just started, and you're already drowning in PDFs.
-Lectures, assignments, scanned notes, random textbook pages, all dumped into folders with names like "misc" or "to sort later".
-Then come the quizzes, midsems, endsems, w the same topic over and over again.
+Lectures, assignments, scanned notes, random textbook pages, all dumped into random folders.
+Then come the quizzes, midsems, endsems, with the same topic over and over again.
 You know you'll need proper notes later.
 So what do you do?
 Highlight some text, screenshot a few diagrams, copy-paste them into an app like Notion, then hope future-you can find it all during finals.
-It kinda works, but everything feels scattered.
+It (kinda) works, but everything feels scattered.
 Notes are disconnected from the source, and organisation is just vibes at that point.

-I soo wanted to build one, but having zero coding experience, I decided to leave it to someone better.
-But it just wouldn't go away.
+I really wanted to build a better one, but having zero coding experience, I figured someone else would eventually do it.
+But the thought never left me.
 A couple of years later, I had picked up full-stack dev, built a few apps, done a few internships.
-Around that time, my uni launched a hackathon event called BuildSchool, a 10-week program where students pitch ideas, 10 teams get selected, and it ends w a big demo day.
+Around then, my uni launched a hackathon event called BuildSchool, a 10-week program where students pitch ideas, 10 teams get selected, and it ends with a big demo day.

 It felt like the perfect chance, with chatgpt and gen-ai exploding everywhere, I knew I could build something more than just a PDF reader.
 I'd already seen apps that only did flashcards, or just AI chat, or only PDF annotations, and they were all doing really well.
 So I thought, why not combine all of that into one clean, nice experience?
 We pitched the idea, a PDF reader with annotations, note-taking and AI features, and got selected.

-Uxie, named after the pokémon (a knowledge pokémon). (credit to t3dotgg for the idea of naming side projects after pokémon. i don’t know a thing about pokémon, but i love this way of naming things haha)
+We called it Uxie, named after the knowledge pokémon. (credit to Theo for the idea of naming side projects after pokémons. idk a thing about pokémon, but i love this way of naming things haha)

 About a week after getting selected, our university held a separate event, a 24-hour hackathon.
 One of the problem statements was vaguely close to what we had in mind for uxie.
 Not the same, but close enough to take a shot.
-We knew it probably wouldn't help us win, but figured it was a good excuse to start building.
+We knew it probably would hurt our chances of winning the hackathon, but figured it was a good excuse to start building.
 So we went for it.

 24 hours later, we built a decent product, it was rough, the UI was super basic, we skipped things like optimistic updates (highlighting text took a few seconds to reflect).
 But it worked.
 And somehow, we actually placed second!
 The judges really liked the idea, even with how clunky the product was.